Philodromus cespitum: Enemies

 Parasitism by organisms such as the small-headed fly Ogcodes fumatus can sometimes occur.
 The observed rate of parasitism in P. cespitum is 2.5%.
-P. cespitum exhibit abnormal web-building behaviors prior to the emergence of the larva parasite.
+Philodromus cespitum exhibit abnormal web-building behaviors prior to the emergence of the larva parasite.
 Chrysoperla carnea and Coccinella septempunctata are natural enemies of P. cespitum.

 Interactions with humans and livestock

 Philodromus cespitum acts as a biological control agent by feeding on pests in fruit orchards.
 Because fruit orchards are one of the main habitats of P. cespitum, they are affected by the insecticides sprayed against the pests that they consume.
-P. cespitum exhibit different prey preferences when in the presence of insecticides.
+They exhibit different prey preferences when in the presence of insecticides.
 This may be due to an impaired sensory system, taste, or mobility as a result of the insecticides.

 Insecticides also increase the foraging aggressiveness of P. cespitum.
 This may be due to reduced prey availability or behavioral changes as a result of altered internal states or gene expression.

-Insecticides can also be harmful to P. cespitum, with different types causing different mortality rates, ranging from 0-80%.
+Insecticides can also be harmful to P. cespitum, with different types causing different mortality rates, ranging from 0 to 80%.
 Since these spiders are beneficial to farmers in that they consume fruit orchard pests, insecticides that cause a lower mortality rate can work in conjunction with the spider to eliminate pests.

 Philodromus cespitum also acts as an important biological control in Chinese and Iranian cotton fields by preying on cotton pests.